 - Suicide rates in the US have increased in nearly every state from the year 1999 to 2016; additionally, suicide rates have increased by over 30% in at least 25 states.

-- While we don’t have a sure answer (due to lack of research) there are a few significant factors that likely play a role: stigma, misdiagnosis, and a lack of understanding.
+- While we aren’t sure why suicide is on the rise (due to lack of research), there are a few significant factors that might play a role: stigma surrounding mental illness, misdiagnosis, and a lack of understanding.

 - First, the stigma surrounding mental illness prevents many from talking about mental health and from seeking help for their mental health issues.

-- Also, misdiagnosis plays a part, as physicians commonly misdiagnose their patients or will diagnose them with one illness and then fail to screen them for others.
+- Also, misdiagnosis plays a part, as physicians might misdiagnose their patients or diagnose their patients with one illness and then fail to screen them for others.

-- Finally, many individuals don’t understand that the way they’re feeling may signify a serious mental illness that can lead them to have suicidal thoughts and/or feelings.
+- Finally, many individuals don’t understand that the way they’re feeling may signify a serious mental illness that can lead to suicidal thoughts and/or feelings.

 - Suicide is the 10th leading cause of death in the US.